rust-lang/reference/src/items/extern-crates.md

 External crates imported with `extern crate` in the root module or provided to the compiler (as with the `--extern` flag with `rustc`) are added to the "extern prelude".
 Crates in the extern prelude are in scope in the entire crate, including inner modules.
-If renamed as in `extern crate orig_name as new_name`, then the symbol `new_name` is added to the prelude.
+If imported with `extern crate orig_name as new_name`, then the symbol `new_name` is added to the prelude.

 The `core` crate is always added to the extern prelude.
 The `std` crate